eugli/udacity-deep-reinforcement-learning/p2_continuous-control/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/43851024-320ba930-9aff-11e8-8493-ee547c6af349.gif "Trained Agent"

-For this project, I trained a set of 20 agents to each control an arm to move to a target location in the Unity [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+For this project, I trained a multi-agent system of 20 agents to each control an arm to move to a target location in the Unity [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 ![Trained Agent][image1]